GoodforGod/graalvm-hint/README.md

 }
 ```

-Resulted native-image.properties:
+Generated *native-image.properties*:
 ```properties
 Args = -H:Class=io.goodforgod.graalvm.hint.processor.Entrypoint -H:Name=myapp \
        -H:+PrintClassInitialization \
        -H:+InlineBeforeAnalysis
 ```

-### InitializationHint
+## InitializationHint

-You can read more about GraalVM initialization configuration [here](https://www.graalvm.org/reference-manual/native-image/ClassInitialization/).
+You can read more about GraalVM initialization configuration [in official documentation here](https://www.graalvm.org/reference-manual/native-image/ClassInitialization/).

 Hint allows generating config for what classes to instantiate in runtime and what classes to instantiate in compile time.